SDivy1811/Aruco_Drone/README.md

 ```

 **2. Setting Up the Simulation World**

 Navigate to the PX4 Gazebo files:

-1.open PX4-Autopilot directory
+1.open PX4-Autopilot directory.

-2.go to tools>simulation>gz>models and replace the OakD-Lite.urdf file with the file(with the same name) given in this git repo
+2.go to tools>simulation>gz>models>OakD-Lite and replace the model.sdf file with the file(with the same name) given in this git repo.

-3.go to tools>simulation>gz>worlds and replace the aruco.urdf file with the file(with the same name) given in this git repo.
+3.go to tools>simulation>gz>worlds and replace the aruco.sdf file with the file(with the same name) given in this git repo.

 **3. Running the Simulation**
 Step 1: Launch PX4 with Gazebo